kp-g-mok/YoutubeFeed/README.md

 4. Follow the "Get RSS updates for all subscriptions" on the [Use RSS with YouTube](https://support.google.com/youtube/answer/6224202?hl=en) page to download the "subscription_manager.xml" file to your YoutubeFeed folder

 # Shortcuts and Actions
-1. Check Channel Feed [Ctrl + 1] - Recheck the channels specified in the "subscription_manager.xml" file for new videos published since the Last Checked Date
+1. Check Channel Feed [Ctrl + 1] - Recheck the channels specified in the "subscription_manager.xml" file for new videos published since the Last Checked Date.
+Progress is shown in the progress bar by the number of channels processed by the utility.
+   * There can be a delay of a couple of hours from when a channel uploads items to when the feed can see them
 2. Update Date [Ctrl + 2] - Update the Last Checked Date to the current date
 3. Add to Watch Later [Ctrl + 3] - Add the videos shown in the utility to your Watch Later playlist.
-Progress is shown in the progress bar next to the button.
+Progress is shown in the progress bar by the number of videos processed by the utility.
 After it's finished, the Last Checked date is updated to the current date.